 China covers a land area of 9.6 million square kilometers and currently consists of four municipalities (Beijing, Shanghai, Tianjin and Chongqing), 23 provinces, five autonomous regions (Tibet, Xinjiang, Inner Mongolia, Ningxia, and Guangxi) directly under the Central Government, and two special administrative regions (Hong Kong and Macau).

 China spans over a vast geographic area.
 Local weather varies considerably from one location to another.
-Latest weather information of different regions can be found at the website of China Meteorological Administration: http://www.cma.gov.cn/en/
+Latest weather information of different regions can be found on the China Meteorological Administration website: http://www.cma.gov.cn/en/

-Please check with specific banks for detailed application process and related information if necessary.
+Please check with the banks for the application process and details on opening a bank account, if necessary.

-As with most other countries, China adopts the metric measurement system.
-Household voltage is 220 volts in the Mainland, which is the same as Hong Kong.
-No voltage conversion is needed if travelers want to use electrical appliance purchased from Hong Kong.
+As with most countries in the world, China adopts the metric measurement system.
+Household voltage is 220 volts in the Mainland.
+No voltage conversion is needed if travellers want to use electrical appliance purchased from Hong Kong.
 However, the power plug is different from those commonly used in Hong Kong and thus a plug adapter may be required.
 The typical shapes of power plugs in the Mainland are shown in the pictures below.

 All automotive vehicles, non-automotive vehicles and pedestrians should keep to the right side of the road in the Mainland, which differs from the practice of keeping to the left in Hong Kong.

 Besides, traffic rules differ.
 In the Mainland, vehicles may take right turn even if the red light is on, but this would only be applicable where no disturbance is made to cars or pedestrians passing by (however, if the red light signaling right turn is an arrow instead of a round shape, vehicles would be prohibited from taking the right turn until the light turns green).
 In Hong Kong, on the other hand, no vehicles may take the right turn whenever the red light is on.